rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he was preaching in the synagogues of Judea. ^0444

 On one occasion, while the crowd was pressing in on him to hear the word of God, he was standing by the lake of Gennesaret, ^0501

 and he saw two boats by the lake, but the fishermen had gone out of them and were washing their nets. ^0502

-Getting into one of the boats, which was Simon’s, he asked him to put out a little from the land.
+Getting into one of the boats, which was Simon's, he asked him to put out a little from the land.
 And he sat down and taught the people from the boat. ^0503

 And when he had finished speaking, he said to Simon, Put out into the deep and let down your nets for a catch. ^0504